Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/post_processings.rst

 Dump Interaction Data
 ^^^^^^^^^^^^^^^^^^^^^

-This feature outputs the main information for each interaction.
+This feature outputs the main information for each interaction, for more information as interaction type see :ref:`interaction_type_poly` or :ref:`interaction_type_sphere`.
 This feature has been implemented to enable post-simulation analysis.
 An option has been added to the contact_polyhedron and contact_sphere operators to output interaction data as a CSV file.
 To activate it, simply modify the value of ``analysis_interaction_dump_frequency`` in the operator block ``global``.

 Output files are located in the `ExaDEMOutputDir/ExaDEMAnalysis` folder.
 For each iteration (XXX) with file writing, a folder containing an interaction file is created, such as:  `Interaction_XXX/Interaction_XXX_MPIRANK.txt`.